-Perhaps the best feature of Hotspot Shield is its low price.
-There are five pricing plans, including a special ‘forever’ offer which is undeniably the best option in the long run.
-If you don’t fancy that much of a commitment, the 2-year plan works out at just over $2 a month, which is really cheap.
+Perhaps the most questionable aspect of Hotspot Shield is its pricing.
+There are five plans, including a free plan which only allows you to use one US server (and is ad supported), and a special ‘Lifetime’ offer that's undeniably the best option in the long run.
+If you don’t fancy that much of a commitment, the 1-year plan offers the best value.
 The packages available are:

 Best VPN for novice users

 Number of servers: 300+ | Server locations: 63 | IP addresses: N/A | Maximum devices supported: 2-5

 This Slovakian-based provider runs its own network, DNS servers, and infrastructure.
 And this definitely shows as the performance levels were well above-average and fairly consistent when we tested TigerVPN.
 The global choice of available servers certainly helps the cause here.

 The dedicated Windows client is very user-friendly, too.
 However, it only offers some basic options, with advanced settings being few and far between – but that’s not likely to bother novice users.
 Another issue with the service is that you only get two simultaneous connections with the monthly plan, which means those looking for a genuine multi-device experience need to subscribe to the yearly plan.